 Teaser for the documentary film The Kaplinski System, a portrait of the Estonian poet and thinker Jaan Kaplinski.
 This is a film in the making by Raphael Gianelli-Meriano and Tiina Savi about poetry, cultural and personal heritage during the Soviet period and in present-day Estonia.
 Kaplinski is interviewed in French, with English subtitles, and readings of the poems in the original Estonian.

-(4 minute extract from film still being made)
+(4 minute extract from film in progress)